George Tyne: Career

-Congressional testimony and prosecution
+Blacklisting and prosecution

 Tyne was blacklisted from the movies in 1951 and from television in 1952, after his name was publicized in congressional committee hearings into alleged Communist infiltration of the entertainment industry.

 In August 1955, the House Un-American Activities Committee held hearings in New York City to probe alleged Communist infiltration of Broadway, radio and television.
-Tyne was one of seven witnesses who refused to answer questions about whether they had been members of the Communist Party.
-Six cited their right to avoid self-incrimination under the Fifth Amendment to the U.S. Constitution, but Tyne simply refused to answer.
+Tyne, then appearing in the Broadway play Lunatics and Lovers, was one of seven witnesses who refused to answer questions about whether they had been members of the Communist Party.
+Six cited their right to avoid self-incrimination under the Fifth Amendment to the U.S. Constitution, but Tyne, Pete Seeger and Elliott Sullivan simply refused to answer, which resulted in their receiving contempt of Congress citations.

 In his testimony, Tyne called actor Lee J. Cobb a "stool pigeon" for naming him as part of a "Communist group" in Hollywood in 1943.
 Tyne refused to say whether he knew Cobb, and said, "I think the privilege offered by the fifth amendment is wonderful for those who wish to take advantage of it, but I'm not standing on it."
 Tyne refused to identify a Communist Party card, shown to him by the committee counsel, which was made out to "Buddy" Yarus.
 Tyne said, "All these questions are an invasion of any personal and private ideas and associations."

 In July 1956, Tyne was one of seven witnesses, including playwright Arthur Miller, who were cited for contempt of Congress of Congress by the House of Representatives.
-The other six included stage actress Sarah Cunninghan, her husband John Randolph, and actors Lou Polan and Stanley Prager.
+The other six included stage actress Sarah Cunningham, her husband John Randolph, and actors Lou Polan and Stanley Prager.

-In March 1957, Tyne was one of three entertainers who were indicted by a federal grand jury in New York for refusing to answer HUAC questions during its August 1955 hearings.
-The others were Pete Seeger and Elliot Sullivan.
+In March 1957, Tyne, Seger and Sullivan were indicted by a federal grand jury in New York for refusing to answer HUAC questions during its August 1955 hearings.
 All were charged with contempt of Congress.
 Tyne was acquitted in 1961 on technical grounds.